 The Appalachian Staff Award is open to all staff (EHRA & SHRA) employees as nominated by other staff, faculty, supervisors, and/or administrators, and is based on the criteria listed on this site.
-Awards will be presented to four deserving Appalachian employees at our annual Service Awards Recognition, held in conjunction with the Staff Appreciation Breakfast early this fall.
+Awards will be presented to four deserving Appalachian employees at the annual Fall Faculty & Staff Meeting to be held on Friday, September 7th, 2:00 p.m., in the Reich College of Education Building.

 Consideration is based on the following criteria.
 More than one category may apply.